Rhynex/OpenClassic/README.md

 <b>License</b>
 ---------

-The original Minecraft code is Copyright (C) 2009-2012 Mojang AB.
-The OpenClassic code is licensed under the <b>[MIT license](http://www.opensource.org/licenses/mit-license.html)</b>.
+OpenClassic is licensed under the <b>[MIT license](http://www.opensource.org/licenses/mit-license.html)</b>.
+Feel free to fork it or use it as a resource while developing.